Paris: Demographics

-The official estimated population of the City of Paris was 2,165,423 on 1 January 2022, according to the INSEE, the official French statistical agency.
-This was a decline of 11,000 from January 2021, and a drop of 65,000 over six years.
-Despite the drop, Paris remains the most densely-populated city in Europe, with 252 residents per hectare, not counting parks.
-This drop was attributed partly to a lower birth rate, the departure of middle-class residents and the possible loss of housing in the city due to short-term rentals for tourism.
+The population of the City of Paris was 2,102,650 in January 2023, down from 2,165,423 in January 2022, according to the INSEE, the French statistical agency.
+Between 2013 and 2023, the population fell by 122,919, or about five percent.
+The Mayor of Paris, Anne Hidalgo, declared that this illustrated the "de-densification" of the city, creating more green space and less crowding.
+Despite the drop, Paris remains the most densely populated city in Europe, with 252 residents per hectare, not counting parks.
+This drop was attributed partly to a lower birth rate, the departure of middle-class residents, and the possible loss of housing in Paris, due to short-term rentals for tourism.

-Paris is the fourth largest municipality in the European Union, following Berlin, Madrid and Rome.
+Paris is the fourth largest municipality in the European Union, after Berlin, Madrid and Rome, and is the 34th most densely populated city in the world as of 2020.
 Eurostat places Paris (6.5 million people) behind London (8 million) and ahead of Berlin (3.5 million), based on the 2012 populations of what Eurostat calls "urban audit core cities".

 The population of Paris today is lower than its historical peak of 2.9 million in 1921.
-The principal reasons were a significant decline in household size, and a dramatic migration of residents to the suburbs between 1962 and 1975.
+The principal reasons are a significant decline in household size and a dramatic migration of residents to the suburbs between 1962 and 1975.
 Factors in the migration included de-industrialisation, high rent, the gentrification of many inner quarters, the transformation of living space into offices, and greater affluence among working families.
-The city's population loss came to a temporary halt at the beginning of the 21st century; the population increased from 2,125,246 in 1999 to 2,240,621 in 2012, before declining again slightly in 2017, 2018, and again in 2021.
+Paris's population loss came to a temporary halt at the beginning of the 21st century.
+The population increased from 2,125,246 in 1999 to 2,240,621 in 2012, before declining again slightly in 2017, 2018, and again in 2021.